 DO NOT place a mirror in front of your bed.
 Trust me and Feng Shui advice that is thousands of years old!

-About 75% of all Feng Shui advice you find on the internet is WRONG or DISEMPOWERING, so always take what you read with a grain of salt.
-I have made a commitment to check all Feng Shui knowledge against its source, Traditional Chinese Wisdom, AND I have tested most of the cures personally, sifting out any advice that is fear based or superstitious.
+About 75% of all Feng Shui advice you find on the internet is WRONG or DISEMPOWERING.
+Always take what you read with a grain of salt.
+I have made a commitment to check all Feng Shui knowledge against its source, Traditional Chinese Wisdom.
+I have tested most of the cures personally, sifting out any advice that is fear based or superstitious.
+This is why you can trust the advice I give you.